-In May 2020, WICO was notified by the Bank that monthly payments on the outstanding loan payable would be deferred for 90 days as a result of the COVID-19 pandemic.
-In September 2020, an additional 90-day moratorium was granted to WICO with regular repayments resuming in November 2020.
+In May 2020, the Company was notified by the Bank that monthly payments on the outstanding loan payable would be deferred for 90 days as a result of the COVID-19 pandemic.
+In September 2020, an additional 90-day moratorium was granted to the Company with regular repayments resuming in November 2020.

-WICO is required to maintain a Debt Service Reserve Fund ("DSR") with the Bank in the amount of \$3,070,390.
+WICO is required to maintain a Debt Service Reserve Fund ("DSR") with the bank in the amount of \$2,242,662.
 WICO is also required to maintain a Debt Service Coverage Ratio Reserve ("DSCR") with an amount equal to the shortfall, if any, between WICO's earnings before interest, taxes, depreciation and amortization ("EBITDA") and WICO's required annual DSCR, so that net revenues are not less than 1.25 times annual debt service payments.

 WICO is also required to maintain a Fixed Coverage Ratio ("FCR") of 1.10 times EBITDA divided by the current portion of long-term debt ("CPLTD") plus interest expense, PILOT, maintenance, and capital expenses.
-WICO may not declare dividends during the term of the loan, and no additional equity interests may be granted without the lender's approval.
 The loan agreement also requires WICO to deliver the year-end audited financial statements within 180 days of its fiscal year end.

-For the year ended September 30, 2020, WICO was in compliance with the DSR requirement but it was not in compliance with the DSCR, FCR, and reporting requirements.
+For the year ended September 30, 2021, WICO was not in compliance with the DSR, DSCR and FCR and reporting requirements.
 The loan agreement considers any noncompliance of the covenants as default.
-However, as of report date and as further discussed in Note 20, WICO issued certain bonds, the proceeds of which were utilized to prepay the outstanding loan balance and WICO entered into loan termination, pledge termination, and guaranty termination agreements with the Bank, documenting the close of the loan payable.
+However, as of the report date, and as further discussed in Note 20, WICO issued certain bonds, the proceeds of which were utilized to prepay the outstanding loan balance and WICO entered into loan termination, pledge termination, and guaranty termination agreements with the Bank, documenting the close of the loan payable.